stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger: "Sensemaking, Uncertainty, and Purpose” – The Great Simplification 31.md

-not a singular cause. and what solutions- nate hagens: is that a skill like meditation? how does someone develop that? daniel schmachtenberger: when we're talking about the [[social media]] thing, and obviously this is not only social media, there are different kinds of reward circuits. this is also why it's interesting to think about it in terms of brain and evolutionary biology versus conditioning. there are one-marshmallow reward circuits and there are two-marshmallow reward circuits. i'll assume people know the two-marshmallow experiment. the one-marshmallow reward circuits, when you have an economy that makes a lot of those available... which evolution didn't make a lot of one-marshmallow reward circuits available. daniel schmachtenberger: typically, you had to actually perform evolutionarily relevant work to get rewards of various kinds.
+not a singular cause. and what solutions- nate hagens: is that a skill like meditation? how does someone develop that? daniel schmachtenberger: when we're talking about the [[social media]] thing, and obviously this is not only social media, there are different kinds of [[reward circuit|reward circuits]]. this is also why it's interesting to think about it in terms of brain and evolutionary biology versus conditioning. there are one-marshmallow [[reward circuit|reward circuits]] and there are two-marshmallow [[reward circuit|reward circuits]]. i'll assume people know the two-marshmallow experiment. the one-marshmallow [[reward circuit|reward circuits]], when you have an economy that makes a lot of those available... which evolution didn't make a lot of one-marshmallow [[reward circuit|reward circuits]] available. daniel schmachtenberger: typically, you had to actually perform evolutionarily relevant work to get rewards of various kinds.
 [957](https://www.youtube.com/watch?v=kTFqnPEyweE&t=957.149s)

 one of the things that we've been able to